Blood on the Moon: Production

-The idea for Blood on the Moon (based on Luke Short's Gunman's Chance) came from Robert Wise and Theron Warth, who pitched the idea to producer Dore Schary as a mood piece akin to Out of the Past and Crossfire, both produced by RKO.
-Schary agreed to produce the film and signed Lillie Hayward to write the screenplay.
+The idea for Blood on the Moon came from Robert Wise and Theron Warth, who pitched the project to producer Dore Schary as a mood piece akin to Out of the Past and Crossfire, both produced by RKO.
+Schary accepted and signed Lillie Hayward to write the screenplay, based on Luke Short's Gunman's Chance.

-Talent agency Famous Artists offered RKO a deal with either James Stewart or Robert Mitchum in the leading role of Jim Garry, and Jacques Tourneur as director, but Schary refused the deal and backed up Wise as director.
+Talent agency Famous Artists offered RKO a deal with either James Stewart or Robert Mitchum in the leading role of Jim Garry, and Jacques Tourneur as director; Schary accepted Mitchum, but stuck with Wise.
 Wise enjoyed working with Mitchum and liked that he offered suggestions.
 When Mitchum showed up to the set dressed up in costume, Walter Brennan exclaimed: "That is the realest goddamnest cowboy I've ever seen!"

-Filming of Blood on the Moon began in February 1948 and ended in May of the same year, with Sedona, Arizona, the Rocky Mountains, California, Utah and New Mexico serving as locations.
-Inspired by the production design of Citizen Kane (which Wise co-edited), Wise had the interior sets built with visible low-ceilings.
-In order to create the night scenes of the film, Wise and cinematographer Nicholas Musuraca utilized infrared film, which in Musuraca's opinion, could cause headaches regarding problems with color of clothing and tone of makeup.
+Filming began in February 1948, with the Sedona, Arizona, the Rocky Mountains, California, Utah, and New Mexico serving as locations, and ended in May.
+Inspired by the production design of Citizen Kane (which he had co-edited), Wise had the interior sets built with visible low-ceilings.
+In order to create the night scenes of the film, Wise and cinematographer Nicholas Musuraca utilized infrared film, requiring care with color of clothing and tone of makeup.

-The bar brawl between Garry and Rilling took three days to shoot.
+The bar fight between Garry and Rilling took three days to shoot.
 Wise wanted a realistic fight where the winner comes out on top badly beaten and exhausted instead of the usual Western brawls and had Mitchum and Preston do the fight instead of stunt doubles.

-Production of the film dragged on due to bad weather.
-Wise noted that none of the weather reports that the crew received got the weather forecast right.
+Production of the film dragged on due to bad weather, which according to Wise defied every forecast.
 After the film was completed, Howard Hughes terminated Barbara Bel Geddes' contract with RKO, believing she was not sexy enough.